top of page

 • Punishment as Service.

-This paper attempts to develop just such a theory --- an account of when and why criminal offenders forfeit rights against punishment, and of exactly which rights they forfeit.
+This paper attempts to develop an account of when and why criminal offenders forfeit rights against punishment, and of exactly which rights they forfeit.
 The account I develop shares some foundational elements with Victor Tadros’s theory of punishment (The Ends of Harm, 2012).
 We both endorse what I call the ``Service Model'' of punishment: we both agree that a criminal offender forfeits rights against punishment only when (i) his wrongdoing has put him under a duty to serve some goal, and (ii) the punishment in question serves that goal.
 (It's a model where there is real cash value to the idea that justified punishment is about ``paying ones debts'' to society.)
 But Tadros and I disagree about the kinds of duties that ground punishment.
 Where Tadros appeals only to a kind of duty of compensation, my own view is pluralistic: I make the case that there are different duties that are incurred by different offenses and that in turn ground liabilities to different forms of punishment.

 • The Justifier Pays Principle.